Your Essential Baby Registry Checklist

 And, in the spirit of the old proverb of it takes a village to raise a child, friends and family will likely want to jump in and help you get the stuff you need together.

-So what should be on your baby registry checklist?
+So what should be on your wishlist?

 In this article: 📝